tis-innovation-park/tm-vmm/doc/tm-developer.md

 manuals.
 Perhaps not the most optimal way of doing things - but it works.
 If you have improvement suggestion you're more than welcome.

+# Generating Manuals

+## Requirements

+To generate the manuals from the Markdown sources you need to install:

+* pandoc
+* pdflatex

+We provide a list of packages to install for some GNU/Linux
+distributions:

+### Debian based GNU/Linux distributions

+`sudo apt-get install`
+`sudo apt-get pandoc texlive-latex-base`